FreeUKGen/ProbateParsing/README.md

 4. You also need to download the spacy model.
 Download and install it using `python3 -m spacy download en`.
 Should not take more a few minutes.

 5. You can use the setup.sh file to perform all the above setup.
 Tested with a Ubuntu 16.04, Python 3.5.2 setup.
 Not recommended because of the very large downloads which may fail.
 Find the setup file [here](../master/setup.sh).
+Before running it give it the appropriate permissions by typing in the terminal -
+`chmod +x setup.sh`